dino-/custom-udev-pa/README.md

     E: TAGS=:systemd:
     E: USEC_INITIALIZED=442328156407

-Copy the file in this project in `root/etc/udev/rules.d/99-my-device.rules` to your system at `/etc/udev/rules.d/`
+Copy the file in this project `root/etc/udev/rules.d/99-my-device.rules` into `/etc/udev/rules.d/`

+Now we need to edit the file.
 For `<device>` use the bluetooth device we discovered above.
 For `<user>` use the user who will be logged into X and will be using the sound hardware.

 Here's a copy of what's in that file: